-- Use of force in detention facilities is never used as punishment, is minimized by staff attempts to first gain detainee cooperation, is executed only through approved techniques and devices, and involves only the degree necessary and reasonable to gain control of a detainee or provide for self-defense or defense of a third person. - 2.
-Various levels of force may be necessary and reasonable, depending on the totality of the circumstances. - 3.
-Generally, use of force is either immediate or calculated; calculated force is preferable in most cases as it is most likely to minimize harm to detainees or staff. - 4.
-Use of force may involve physical control and placement of a detainee in secure housing, and/or the application of various types and degrees of restraint devices. - 5.
-Follow-up (e.g., medical attention), documentation (e.g., audiovisual recording for calculated use of force), reporting and an after-action review are required for each incident involving use of force.
+• Use of force in detention facilities is never used as punishment, is minimized by staff attempts to first gain a detainee's cooperation, is executed only through approved techniques and devices, and involves only the degree necessary and reasonable to gain control of a detainee.

+- Various levels of force may be necessary and reasonable, depending on the totality of the circumstances. - Generally, use of force is either immediate or calculated, the latter being preferable in most cases as the most likely to minimize harm to detainees or staff. - Use of force may involve physical control and placement of a detainee in secure housing and/or the application of various types and degrees of restraint devices. - Follow-up (medical attention, for example), documentation (including audiovisual taping for calculated use of force), reporting, and After-Action Review are required for each incident involving a use of force.